InformaticsMatters/dls-fragalysis-stack-openshift/frag-processor/ansible/README.md

 -   Git
 -   Ansible (ideally a recent 2.7)
 -   Python 3 (and pip)
--   As we use S3 you will need to define
+-   As we use S3 you / define
     -   AWS_ACCESS_KEY_ID
     -   AWS_SECRET_ACCESS_KEY

+To install Python 3 (and pip) on CentOS...

+    $ sudo yum install -y epel-release
+    $ sudo yum install -y python36 python36-pip
+    $ sudo ln -s /usr/bin/python3.6 /usr/bin/python3

 There are three stages, each with an accompanying shell-script/playbook: -

 1. Standardise